-Building new is a huge opportunity for healthier, indoor-air-quality.
-Many construction details influence the health of indoor-air.
+Building new is an opportunity for healthier, indoor-air-quality.
+Many construction decisions influence the health of indoor-air.
 We always include balanced outdoor-air ventilation, account for indoor pollution sources, and recommend materials meeting the needs of the chemically sensitive.
 Smart indoor-air-quality is the most important measure for health in your home, and we are among the most important builders to choose for this hidden level of quality.Read More +

-Much like indoor-air, building science works mostly hidden, behind the finishes and surfaces that we touch and see.
+Building science works mostly hidden, behind the finishes and surfaces that we touch and see.
 Modern levels of insulation demand more air-sealing to be effective and better weather barriers, to resist water damage and moisture problems.
-Our blogs and articles highlight important hidden craftsmanship including; rain-screens, passive-solar-design, and water-resistant window installations.
-Hire us as a builder or use our knowledge for consulting, to tap a flourishing world of building science research.Read More +
+Our blogs and nationally published articles highlight important hidden craftsmanship including; rain-screens, passive-solar-design, and water-resistant window installations.
+We are building science experts, incorporating best practices in everything we build.Read More +

-The building envelope is the air/thermal/weather barrier to the ground and outside world.
+The building envelope encompasses the thermal and weather barriers to the ground and outside world.
 It has many dissimilar parts with penetrations, transitions and important connection details.
-Little things add up to a big picture affecting indoor-air, energy costs and durability in the form of reducing maintenance.
-Our record-breaking blower door results prove, we take the building envelope seriously, and can achieve high performance results on a budget.
-Most builders only promote quality and craftsmanship on the surface level, we believe true measures include what lie beneath.Read More +
+Little things add up to a big picture affecting indoor-air, energy costs and durability.
+Our record-breaking blower door results prove, we take the building envelope as seriously as our home's aesthetics.Read More +

 Most of our custom building projects include architects and designers.
 We created the Springtime Cottage as a small Passive-Solar-Design, adaptable to different building sites.
-Master-on-main with ADA accessibility, 3bed/2bath, and aesthetics fitting for most neighborhoods.
-Its easily modified for personal needs and challenging building sites.
+Master-on-main with ADA accessibility, 3bed/2bath, and a simple design fitting for most neighborhoods.
+It's easily modified for personal needs and challenging building sites.
 A good fit for those seeking passive-solar simplicity in a traditional and attractive architectural form.Read More +

 This design by architect Gregory Saxon, follows the contour of a steep ridge overlooking the Ivy-river valley.
 The north-facing design still manages to meet passive solar critera with clever placement of high SHGC windows.